per-gron/overman/doc/bdd_interface.md

 ## Where to put test files

-The test code can be in any file in any location.
+The test code can be in any file in any path.
 By convention they reside in a directory `test` in the top level of the project.
 A common structure is to have one test file per source file, but the layout can be anything that makes sense for the project.